Last modified: July 12, 2021

 Select the type of upgrade that you wish to perform:

-Interactive Upgrade — This option steps you through the upgrade process.
-This process includes the Ruby Gems update, the MySQL or MariaDB upgrade, and the Apache and PHP rebuild.
+Interactive Upgrade — This option steps you through the MySQL or MariaDB upgrade process.

 Select or deselect the Autoscroll output checkbox to change whether the output display scrolls as the upgrade runs.

 If you selected the Interactive Upgrade type on the previous screen, the interface will prompt you to continue through each step as the upgrade progresses.
 The interface may also provide instructions for additional tasks that you may need to complete before continuing through the upgrade.

 When the upgrade finishes, the interface will display a message.
 The message will say whether the upgrade succeeded or errors exist that you will need to address to complete the upgrade.

 The system stores the MySQL and MariaDB log files in the

 /var/cpanel/logs directory.
 The log files use the

 DD— Two-digit day.